Counselling and

 Strengths profile debrief

-Up to 90 minutes: £120.
+This one-off session lasts up to 90 minutes: £120.
 Includes cost of Expert Profile.

 Cancellation policy